-Purchase locally produced food at farmer's markets and even roadside stands.
+Purchase locally produced food at farmer's markets.

+and even roadside stands.

+Purchase fresh fruits and vegetables, instead of jarred, canned, or frozen.

+Purchase organic foods,

-Purchase fresh fruits and vegetables, instead of jarred, canned, or frozen. ■ Purchase organic foods, as they do not contain pesticides and harmful chemicals, in addition to organic cotton.
-Follow the celebrity trend and use cloth diapers, as opposed to disposable diapers, which cause landfill waste.
-Select soy or beeswax candles, instead of paraffin candles. ■ Use healthy and environmentally friendly cosmetics, such as mineral-based cosmetics and natural bath products. ■ Plant a tree.
+■ Purchase organic foods, as they do not contain pesticides and harmful chemicals, in addition to organic cotton. ■ Follow the celebrity trend and use cloth diapers, as opposed to disposable diapers, which cause landfill waste. ■ Select soy or beeswax candles, instead of paraffin candles.